Perfect Pear Recipes

 The chances are, if you have one of these gorgeous trees in your garden, the surrounding area has become blanketed in a wonderful array of glorious fruit!

-The flavour of garden-fresh plums is unsurpassable.
+The flavour of garden-fresh pears is unsurpassable.
 But what to do with your pear-fect bounty?
 As you may already know - the fruiting period for pear trees is almost over - so you better act soon.
 Take a look at The Present Tree’s favourite autumnal recipes, all starring the perfect pear!

 Pear & Ginger Cordial